 Blink Exercises for Dry Eyes

-Over 40% of the population suffers from Dry Eyes, please see our separate Dry Eye pages for more information.
-In addition to our other suggestions these exercises may also help your symptoms.
+Over 40% of the population suffers from Dry Eye, please see our separate Dry Eye pages for more information.
+In addition to our other suggestions these exercises may also help symptoms.

-This is actually a natural action.
-You don’t need to screw your eyes up!
-Imagine that you’re slowly falling asleep, with your top lid closing down to the bottom lid.
-If it’s done correctly you should feel a ‘hidden movement’ of the eyes behind the lids.
-Over the next two-three weeks practice this several times.
-Watching TV is ideal or using the PC – but not while you’re driving!
-While practising, pause for a second, before re-opening your lids.
+So try blink exercises - Imagine that you’re slowly falling asleep, with your top lid closing down to the bottom lid.
+If done correctly you should feel a ‘hidden movement’ of your eyes behind the lids.
+Over the next two-three weeks have a practice.
+Watching TV is ideal or using the PC and while practising, pause for a second before re-opening your lids.

-Perfect blinking action and increased frequency of blinking will help you to avoid abnormal/acute symptoms, especially if you’re engaged in long periods of concentrated close work such as reading or PC work.
-Looking up and around every ten minutes or so, will also help.
-This improved action can improve vision and ocular comfort when driving, using the PC or in warm and/or dry atmospheres.
+Perfect blink action and increased frequency of blinking will help you to avoid abnormal/acute symptoms, especially if you’re engaged in long periods of concentrated close work such as reading or screen work.
+Looking up and around every ten minutes or so also helps.
+This improved action can improve vision and ocular comfort.

 The only form of exercise you can do with your eyes closed – and less strenuous than the Gym!